-Here are brief outlines of our processes.
-More detailed information can be found in your student housing portal, My UAHome (a UA NetID and password is required to access it).
+Below is a brief outline of our processes.
+More detailed information can be found in your student housing portal, My UAHome.

 |Type of Application||Details||Application Opens||Application Closes|